pkosiec/mongo-seeding/core/README.md

 ## Usage

-1. Follow the [tutorial](https://github.com/pkosiec/mongo-seeding/tree/master/docs/import-data-definition.md) to define documents and collections to import.
-See [`samples`](https://github.com/pkosiec/mongo-seeding/tree/master/samples) directory for examples.
+1. Follow the [tutorial](../docs/import-data-definition.md) to define documents and collections to import.
 1. Import the `seedDatabase` function:

     ```javascript